Gillian Burke: Career

 Burke studied biology at Bristol University, and subsequently worked as a researcher for the BBC's Natural History Unit.
 She worked as a producer and director on several series for Animal Planet and the Discovery Channel, and as a voiceover artist, before becoming a regular presenter on Springwatch in 2017.
 As part of her role, Burke has also presented its seasonal spin-offs Autumnwatch and Winterwatch.

 In 2019, she hosted Nature's Strangest Mysteries: Solved (Animal Planet), and in 2020 narrated Thailand's Wild Side (National Geographic Channel).
 In 2020, Burke became vice president of the Wildlife Trusts.

 In 2022, Burke took a break from presenting The Watches programmes due to schedules clashing between roles.

 Personal life

-Burke was born in Kenya, and moved to Vienna at the age of ten.
+Burke's grandmothers are from the Seychelles, and her grandfathers are from Sri Lanka.
+She was born and grew up just outside of Nairobi, Kenya, where her father was a mechanic.
+At the age of ten the family relocated to Vienna, where she learnt to speak German.
 Her ancestry is Afro-Trinidadian, Seminole, Mauritian and Somalian; her mother was a journalist and worked with the United Nations.
 As a teenager, she developed an interest in wildlife through photography.
 She now lives in Cornwall with her two children.
-She is an ambassador of the rainforest protection charity Cool Earth.
+She has been an ambassador of the rainforest protection charity Cool Earth.